gloopa/transformerscratch/README.md

 # Mini-Transformer: Language Model From Scratch

-This project implements a small (10M-30M parameter) Transformer-based language model from scratch using PyTorch's low-level tensor operations.
+Hey, Im Ashwin.
+This is a small (10M-30M parameter) Transformer-based language model from scratch using PyTorch's low-level tensor operations.
 The model is trained on the WikiText-2 dataset for next-token prediction.
+I am currently building a "Mini-GPT" for this, as I think a frontend would be very valuable.
+Stay Tuned!

 ## Features